SannaBerg/docs-example/docs/index.md

     !!! warning

         Make sure that you store the key safely.
-It will have access to all Google Analytics properties that you grant.
+This key provides access to all Google Analytics properties that you have granted.

 ## Step 4:Grant Access to the Service Account